 GNSS Antennas

-The GNSS antennas should be installed level with respect to each other, with a clear unobstructed view of the sky, away from reflective surfaces and with the shortest cable run to the Certus unit permitted by the application.
-The antennas should be mounted away from any RF emitters such as radars, high-powered communication links, etc. It is important to have a ground plane (flat conductive surface such as a piece of plate aluminium) under the antenna with a minimum radius of 60mm or as recommended by the antenna supplier.
+GNSS antennas should be installed level with respect to each other, with a clear unobstructed view of the sky, away from reflective surfaces and with the shortest cable run to the Certus unit permitted by the application.
+The antennas should be mounted away from any RF emitters such as radars, high-powered communication links, etc. It is important to have a ground plane (flat conductive surface such as a piece of plate aluminium) under the antenna with a minimum radius of 60 mm or as recommended by the antenna supplier.
 Correct antenna positioning is critical for Certus's dual-antenna heading function.

 The primary GNSS antenna position offset should be configured in the Certus unit by using the Alignment page in the web UI or Certus Manager.
 See Using the Web User Interface or Using Certus Manager.
 The antenna offset is measured from the physical centre of the Certus unit to the central base (ARP) of the primary GNSS antenna in the body co-ordinate frame (X+ forward, Z+ down).